noefp/easy_gdb/README.md

 ##  Installation

 Easy GDB requires PHP and PostgreSQL to run.
-You can use our Docker container (https://docs.docker.com/get-docker/) or follow the steps at the bottom to install easy GDB from scratch in a Linux system (https://github.com/noefp/easy_gdb#instalation-in-linux-system-without-docker).
+You can use Docker (https://docs.docker.com/get-docker/) to install our easy GDB container or follow the steps at the bottom to install easy GDB from scratch in a Linux system (https://github.com/noefp/easy_gdb#instalation-in-linux-system-without-docker).

-It should be easy to install in a linux computer, such as the ones usually provided in servers to hosts genomic database applications.
+It should be easy to install it in a linux computer, such as the ones usually provided in servers to hosts genomic database applications.
 To use it in Mac or Windows it would be recommendable to use the Docker container or VirtualBox to run it in a linux virtual machine.

 In most of the servers is probable that some of the tools needed are already installed,